+The following section discusses Part 2 of the CNMI-SVAP scoring sheet which is a more qualitative assessment of stream health using up to nine factors.
+Each assessment element is scored with a value of one to four on the data sheet, with four having the highest quality.
 Background information is provided for each assessment element, as well as a description of what to look for.
 Using Part 2 of the Stream Visual Assessment Protocol Summary Sheet (CNMI-SVAP Form Part 2), record the score that best fits the observations made in the assessment reach.
-Base observations on the descriptions in the matrix provided for each element assessed.
+Base observations on the descriptions in the scoring key or "cheat sheet" provided for each element assessed.
 Assign a score that applies to the conditions observed in the assessment reach.
-Again, evaluate conditions on both sides of the stream, and note left bank and right bank conditions while looking downstream.
-Segment conditions should be sketched in the "Site Assessment Diagram" portion of the form (CNMI-SVAP Form Part 3).
+Again, evaluate conditions on both sides of the stream and along the entire length of the reach.
+Reach conditions can also be sketched in the "Site Assessment Diagram" portion of the form (CNMI-SVAP Form Part 3).

-The complete assessment is recorded on the summary sheet, which consists of two principal sections: Preliminary Watershed Assessment and Field Assessment.
-Section 1 records basic information about the watershed and reach such as drainage area, location, and land uses.
 Space is provided for a description of the reach, which may be useful to locate the reach or illustrate problem areas.
-On the worksheet, indicate tributaries, presence of drainage ditches, and irrigation ditches; note springs and ponds that drain to the stream; include road crossings, and note whether they are fords, culverts, or bridges, and note any other noticeable features in and around the site.
+You may indicate tributaries, presence of drainage ditches, and irrigation ditches; note springs and ponds that drain to the stream; include road crossings, and note whether they are fords, culverts, or bridges, and note any other noticeable features in and around the site.

-Section 2 is used to record stream data (page 1) and qualitative scores for up to 8 assessment elements (page 2).
+Section 2 is used to record the scores for up to 9 assessment elements.
 Score an element by comparing the observations to the descriptions provided.
 If matching descriptions is difficult, try to compare what is being observed to the conditions at reference sites for the area.
-Again, some of the elements may not be applicable to the site and, therefore, should not be included in the assessment.
-The overall assessment score is determined by adding the values for each element and dividing by the number of elements assessed.
-For example, if the scores add up to 19 and 7 assessment elements were used, the overall assessment value would be 2.7, which is classified as FAIR.
+Again, some of the elements may not be applicable to the site if the reach is dry and, therefore, should not be included in the assessment.
+The overall assessment score is determined by adding the values for each element and dividing by the number of elements assessed (denominator).
+For example, if the scores add up to 26 and 9 assessment elements were used, the overall assessment value would be 2.89, which is classified as FAIR.
 This value provides a numerical score of the environmental condition of the stream reach.
 This value can be used as a general statement about the state of the environment of the stream or (over time) as an indicator of trends in condition.
 The following section provides additional narratives to guide quantification of assessment components.